Prajwalpatelp/Prajwalpatelp/README.md

 *   🌍  I'm based in Bengaluru
 *   ✉️  You can contact me at [prajwalkumar2228@gmail.com](mailto:prajwalkumar2228@gmail.com)
-*   🚀  I'm currently working on AI/ML/DL/NLP
+*   🚀  I'm currently working on ML/DL/NLP
-*   🧠  I'm learning ML, DL, OpenCV, and Generative AI to enhance my expertise and stay updated with the latest advancements in the field.
+*   🧠  I'm learning ML, DL, and Generative AI to enhance my expertise and stay updated with the latest advancements in the field.
 *   ⚡  Exploring Power BI for data visualization, enhancing my skills in business analysis, and gaining insights into effective business strategies.

 <p align="left">